 Following are the various Frequently Asked Questions (FAQs) about skilled worker visa entry clearance from outside the UK:

-The Skilled Worker visa is a Point Based System (PBS) visa category and points can be awarded for the Certificate of Sponsorship (CoS), job skill level, English language, appropriate Salary, PhD level qualifications, job in shortage occupation, and applicant being new entrant.
-A total of 70 points are required to be eligible to apply for Skilled Worker visa; 50 points from mandatory non-tradable points and the remaining 20 from tradable points.
+The Skilled Worker visa is a Point Based System (PBS) visa category, and points can be awarded for the Certificate of Sponsorship (CoS), job skill level, English language, appropriate Salary, PhD level qualifications, a job on the Immigration Salary List, and the applicant is a new entrant.
+A total of 70 points are required to be eligible to apply for a Skilled Worker visa; 50 points are mandatory non-tradable points, and the remaining 20 are tradable points.

-As a result of a successful application for entry clearance for Skilled Worker visa, the applicant will be granted entry clearance or permission to stay until 14 days after the end date of their certificate of sponsorship (which may be up to a maximum of 5 years after the start date of their certificate of sponsorship).
+If the applicant successfully applies for entry clearance for a Skilled Worker visa, they will be granted entry clearance or permission to stay until 14 days after the end date of their certificate of sponsorship (which may be up to a maximum of 5 years after the start date of their certificate of sponsorship).

 A Skilled Worker Visa entry clearance is a type of visa that allows individuals from outside the UK to work in a skilled job in the UK.
 It replaced the Tier 2 (General) visa in December 2020.